 English translations of some of Britain's most ancient poems, with a discussion of the locations and events being described that may shed light on a forgotten history of the north of Britain.

-The language in which the poems where original composed, is the early Welsh language dialect of Cumbric, then spoken throughout the north of Britain.
+The language in which the poems where originally composed is the early Welsh language dialect of Cumbric then spoken throughout the north of Britain.

 The Old North of Britain (Yr Hen Ogledd)

-The territory of the Old North stretched as far south as Leeds (Loidis) and as far north as Edinburgh (Din Eidyn), covering approximately all the land between rivers Humber and Mersey in England, and the Forth and Clyde in Scotland.
+The territory of the Old North stretched as far south as Leeds (Loidis) and as far north as Edinburgh (Din Eidyn) covering approximately all the land between the rivers Humber and Mersey in England, and the Forth and Clyde in Scotland.

-The historical period of the Old North may be said to extend from the 5th century (following the collapse of Roman rule in Britain) through to the 8th century (a century that ended with the first Viking invasions).
+The historical period of the Old North can be said to extend from the 5th century, following the collapse of Roman rule in Britain, through to the 8th century, a century that ended with the first Viking invasions.

 Please contact me if you have suggestions, comments of contributions that you would like to make.
 Thank you.